neuronsimulator/nrn/src/coreneuron/README.md

 #### GPU enabled build is failing with inlining related errors, what to do?

 If there are large functions / procedures in the MOD file that are not inlined by the compiler, you may need to pass additional C++ flags to PGI compiler.
-You can try:
+You can try following CXX flags:

 ```
-cmake .. -DCMAKE_CXX_FLAGS="-O2 -Minline=size:1000,levels:100,totalsize:40000,maxsize:4000" \
+-DCMAKE_CXX_FLAGS="-O2 -Minline=size:1000,levels:100,totalsize:40000,maxsize:4000"
-         -DCORENRN_ENABLE_GPU=ON -DCMAKE_INSTALL_PREFIX=$HOME/install
 ```

 For other errors, please [open an issue](https://github.com/BlueBrain/CoreNeuron/issues).